Poikilos/MapDicer-cs/readme.md

 ## Compiling

-### Running Your Own Build
+To allow the Visual Studio build to see the assets (such as vector icons), first run vs-prebuild.bat (makes symbolic links in the Debug and Release directories to the Assets directory).

+### Compiling the UWP Branch
+The UWP Branch is deprecated and does not do anything.
+See changelog for 2020-12-16 for why.
 In "Settings," "Update & Security, "For developers" in Windows 10, the "Use developer features" setting must be "Sideload Apps" or **"Developer Mode"** (only Developer Mode is tested).
 - If the settings are grayed out, you must **delete** the registry DWORD:
   ```
 Windows Registry Editor Version 5.00